As we try to fit fitness into our busy lives, worrying about how much exercise we should be doing is an added stress that we don’t really need.

 Everyone seems to ask themselves the same question: ‘How often should I go to the gym?’.
 And it’s an impossible question to ask.
 One that everyone seems to have a different answer to.

 We try to answer it in the number of days per week.
 Is three times a week enough?
 Or should we be going every day?
 What about rest days?
 And how much exercise per day is enough?

-There’s a whole host of questions that come into play and a frustrating lack of answers.
-Nobody seems to have the golden rule regarding workout frequency.
+There are loads of questions and a frustrating lack of answers.
+Nobody seems to have the golden rule about workout frequency.
 And there’s a pretty good reason as to why.
 You guessed it.
 Because everybody is different.
 And it depends on what your fitness goals are.

-So, how do you figure our how often you should be exercising?
-Here’s a couple of considerations to help give you the guidance you need.
+So, how do you figure out how often you should be exercising?
+Here’s a couple of considerations to give you the guidance you need.